Upcoming and Latest Events

 ThinkWell and the World Health Organization (WHO) launched a learning collaboration in 2019 to explore the interplay among decentralization, public financial management (PFM), and health financing.
 The collaboration yielded case studies on seven countries—Burkina Faso, Indonesia, Kenya, Mozambique, Nigeria, the Philippines, and Uganda—and two synthesis reports based on the country cases and other published literature.
 Based on the findings of the learning collaboration, ThinkWell and WHO hosted a two-day virtual knowledge exchange in July 2022, convening government officials, practitioners, scholars, and other stakeholders from numerous countries for detailed discussions about the implications of decentralization for PFM and the financing of health services.
 This event report summarizes the technical presentations and group discussions from the knowledge exchange.

 Oral Presentations at the Sixth AfHEA Scientific Conference

 SP4PHC contributed to two organized sessions at the Sixth African Health Economics and Policy Association (AfHEA) conference, which was held virtually between March 7-11, 2022:

 - “Decentralization: Friend or foe to public financial management in health?,” organized jointly by the World Health Organization and ThinkWell

 - “The impact of COVID-19 on health financing in low- and middle-income countries: Findings from Burkina Faso, Kenya, and Uganda,” organized jointly by KEMRI Wellcome Trust, Makerere University, RESADE, and ThinkWell

-In addition, several SP4PHC colleagues will be offering oral presentations on the following topics:
+In addition, several SP4PHC colleagues offered oral presentations on the following topics:

 - “Are own-source revenues an option for primary health facilities to sustain operations during the COVID-19 pandemic?
 Findings from Makueni County in Kenya.”